-If your marriage is steering its way toward divorce, the last thing you want to do is just give up.
-Chances are that words like “save your marriage from divorce” keep reverberating in your head, and you struggle to find the best way to save your marriage.
+If your marriage is steering its way towards divorce, the last thing you want to do is just give up.
+The chances are that words like “save your marriage from divorce” keep reverberating in your head, and you struggle to find the best way to save your marriage.

-Most people who are in a troubled marriage want to give every effort possible to save the relationship.
+Most people who are in a troubled marriage want to make every effort possible to save therelationship.
 Make your mantra be “No regrets.”

 Once divorce happens, it’s done.
 You can’t go back.
 So you want to be able to say with full confidence, “I did everything I could.”
 Well, have you done everything possible yet?